matsuand/docs.docker.jp/ee/ucp/admin/install/cloudproviders/install-on-azure.md

 ## Azure Prerequisites

-You must meet the following infrastructure prerequisites in order to successfully deploy Docker UCP on Azure:
+You must meet the following infrastructure prerequisites to successfully deploy Docker UCP on Azure. **Failure to meet these prerequisites may result in significant errors during the installation process.**

 - All UCP Nodes (Managers and Workers) need to be deployed into the same Azure Resource Group.
 The Azure Networking components (Virtual Network, Subnets,